ministryofjustice/django-gov/README.rst

 This will add the templates and static directories from the latest release of govuk_template to the directory passed as -d

-You can include the default settings for all the included apps above by including the default settings in youe app settings.py file
+You can include the default settings for all the included apps above by including the default settings in your app settings.py file

 ::